 While tests are to track understanding, polls, and surveys are for tracking the success and satisfaction post-training.
 Polls and surveys can be used to study the effectiveness of compliance training, identify the areas that need improvement, and improve future training.

 Tip 5# Utilize Analytics

-While an LMS is a good way to channelize both training and the tracking functions, the power of analytics must be utilized well in tracking.
+While an LMS is a good way to channelize both training and tracking functions, the power of analytics must be utilized well in tracking.
 From deconstructing a learner’s learning patterns to analysing the general likes and dislikes, data can provide great insight, but the trick lies in identifying how to put it all to good use.

-Compliance training is about adhering to the industrial guidelines and regulations, but following compliance isn’t just about ticking of boxes on a sheet.
-Which is why ensuring that the learners really understand the need for regulations and the reasons why adherence makes a difference.
+Compliance training is about adhering to the industrial guidelines and regulations, but following compliance isn’t just about ticking boxes on a sheet.
+This is why ensuring that the learners really understand the need for regulations and the reasons why adherence makes a difference.
 Tracking can help in making sure that at least the training reaches their ears and gradually sinks into their daily routine.